Zhonglu/my-first-year-report-latex/README.md

 I wrote this report based on "PhD thesis template for Cambridge University Engineering Department (CUED) v2.1" (https://github.com/kks32/phd-thesis-template).
 I did some minor twitch to it.

-I used TeXstudio 2.12.6 to compile it.
+I recommand TeXstudio 2.12.6 for editting.

 This is the LaTex version of the copy here: https://www.researchgate.net/publication/315614869_First_year_report_Numerical_Study_of_the_Interaction_Between_Fluid_and_Multiple_Cylinders